MFR - Trigger Point - Red Light - Cupping - Compression Therapy

 Getting to the Point of Myofascial Pain Syndrome

-Trigger Points in the Myofascial are an extremely common cause of pain.
-When pressed on, trigger points can be quite painful, causing a shortening of the muscle fibers, leading to a special property called referred pain.
+Trigger Points are an extremely common cause of pain.
+Trigger points can be quite painful, causing a shortening of the muscle fibers, leading to a special property called referred pain.
 Referred pain means that a trigger point in one muscle can affect or create pain in another area.
 For example, a shoulder trigger point can refer pain up the side of the neck leading to a headache.

 On average, muscles make up between 36-42% of body weight, which is a significant enough amount that these muscles can have a corresponding impact on our health.